The Xometry app works best with JavaScript enabled!

 2. Both SLS and FDM are excellent for basic prototyping and proofs-of-concept.

-3. Both SLS and FDM can rapidly produce parts but cannot mass-produce them.
+3. SLS and FDM can rapidly produce parts but are generally unsuitable for the mass production of thousands of pieces.

 A few other technologies bear similarities to SLS: